 Whether you choose the traditional monolithic structure, or one of the more emerging and sophisticated microservices or headless architectures, we hope you find the strategies and tips for optimizing your website useful.
+We have more articles on the benefits of SEO and tips to nail your SEO.
 Thanks for reading!

 - Better user experience for the customer, ensuring they can use your site effectively and will want to return